 We can also rely on professional film editing software and in-house technical expertise to assist you with any doubt you may have.

 Screen Language can currently produce subtitles in a wide variety of formats including .srt, .ssa, .stl (EBU), ttml, .smil, .xml.
 Subtitles can be text-based or image-based.
 Image-based subtitles are larger folders that can be imported into editing software such as Final Cut Pro, Adobe Encore and DVD Studio Pro.

 Did you know?
 The quality of image-based subtitles is generally higher and these subtitles allow a very high degree of formatting flexibility, so they are recommended for DCP cinema screenings and some DVDs.
 Text-based subtitles are simpler to turn on and off, lighter to transfer and can be imported directly on many online players such as YouTube and Vimeo, therefore they are recommended for on-line viewing and some DVDs.

-Please contact us at email@example.com to find out more about costs and turnaround time.
+Please contact us via email (or use the handy form) to find out more about costs and turnaround time.